Feyerabend/vm/ps/POSTSCRIPT.md

 # Background

-## Xerox Parc[^parc]
+## Xerox Parc

 In the early 1970s, Xerox Corporation embarked on an ambitious project to create a research center that would push the boundaries of technology far beyond their core copier business.
 This vision led to the establishment of the
-*Palo Alto Research Center*, commonly known as *PARC*, in 1970.
+*Palo Alto Research Center*, commonly known as *PARC*[^parc], in 1970.

-One of PARC’s most notable early achievements was the development of the *Alto* computer in 1973.
+One of PARC's most notable early achievements was the development of the *Alto* computer in 1973.
 It featured a graphical user interface (GUI), which was a revolutionary concept at the time, allowing users to interact with the computer using *windows*,